5 Archaeological Discoveries That Confirmed the Bible in 2025

 The Accidental Discovery at Megiddo

-In 2025, during infrastructure work for construction of a new road near the archaeological site of Megiddo — the famous Valley of Armageddon — workers from Israel's Ministry of Transportation stopped excavations upon noticing ancient structures emerging from the earth.
-A team of archaeologists was immediately summoned for what is called a "salvage excavation," and what they found left the scientific community astonished.
+In 2025, during infrastructure works for the construction of a new road near the archaeological site of Megiddo — the famous Valley of Armageddon — workers from Israel's Ministry of Transportation halted excavation when they noticed ancient structures emerging from the earth.
+A team of archaeologists was immediately summoned for what is called a "salvage excavation," and what they found stunned the scientific community.

-It was the oldest winepress ever discovered in the world, dated to an impressive 5,000 years old, from the Early Bronze Age period.
+It was the oldest winepress ever discovered in the world, dated to an astonishing 5,000 years old, from the Early Bronze Age period.

 Structure and Operation

-The winepress found reveals a surprising level of sophistication for the time:
+The winepress that was found reveals a level of sophistication surprising for its time:

-• Treading area: A flat surface with strategically positioned holes where workers trod the grapes
+• Treading area: A flat surface with strategically placed holes where workers stomped the grapes

-• Support system: Evidence of wooden pillars that functioned as support handles, allowing workers to hold on while treading the grapes — similar to handles on a modern subway
+• Support system: Evidence of wooden pillars that functioned as support handles, allowing workers to hold on while treading the grapes — similar to the handholds on a modern subway car

-• Drainage channel: An elaborate system that directed grape juice to reservoirs
+• Drainage channel: An elaborate system that directed grape juice into reservoirs

-• Storage reservoirs: Compartments carved in rock for collection and fermentation
+• Storage reservoirs: Compartments carved into the rock for collection and fermentation

 But the discovery goes beyond wine production.
-At the same location, archaeologists found elaborately decorated ceremonial vessels, dated to 3,400 years old, including a lamb-shaped jar from which wine was served through the animal's mouth during Canaanite religious rituals.
+At the same site, archaeologists found elaborately decorated ceremonial vessels, dated to 3,400 years old, including a jar shaped like a lamb from whose mouth wine was poured during Canaanite religious rituals.

-These findings reveal that the site was not merely an agricultural production center, but a religious sanctuary where wine played a central role in worship rituals.
+These finds reveal that the site was not just a center of agricultural production, but a religious sanctuary where wine played a central role in worship rituals.

 Cult object discovered at the site